owyongsk/ruby-sendhub/README.md

 Create a new instance of the API wrapper:

-		sb = SendHub.new("your_api_key", "your_number")
+		sh = SendHub.new("your_api_key", "your_number")

 Now you grab the contacts you have.
-You need the contact ID to send any message
+You need the contact id to send any message

-		sb.get_contacts
+		sh.get_contacts

 Once you grabbed the contacts you can send messages to the contact(s) by

-		sb.send_message("Your message here", *num)
+		sh.send_message("Your message here", *id)

 ##Special Thanks